There are different tests you can get to check if you have coronavirus (COVID-19). The test you need depends on why you're getting tested.

 Anyone can now get regular rapid lateral flow tests without having symptoms.

 About 1 in 3 people with COVID-19 do not have symptoms but can still infect others.
-Getting regular tests is the only way to know if you have the virus.
+You should do a rapid test twice a week (every 3 to 4 days) to check if you have the virus.

 If people test positive and self-isolate, it helps stop the virus spreading.